Diagnosis Of Breast Cancer

 What is mammography?

 Mammography refers to the process of creating a mammogram, or an X-ray image of the breasts.
 It can be used to check for breast cancer in women who have no signs or symptoms of the disease.
-It can also be used if someone presents with a lump or any other sign of breast cancer.
-Mammography is recommended for women at both standard and high risk for breast cancer.
+It can also be used if someone discovers a lump in the breast or experiences any other symptoms of breast cancer.
+Mammography is recommended for women who are at standard risk or at high risk for breast cancer.

 What is a breast MRI?

 Magnetic resonance imaging (MRI) of the breast uses a powerful magnetic field, radio waves, and a computer that can produce detailed pictures of the internal structures within the breast.
 It is used as a supplemental breast screening tool along with mammography.
-It can be used to screen women who are considered to be at high risk for breast cancer, or in dense breast, or to further examine abnormalities observed during routine mammography.
+It can be used to screen women who are considered to be at high risk for breast cancer, or to screen women with dense breast, or to further examine abnormalities observed during routine mammography.

 How frequently should one get screened for breast cancer?

-Most medical organizations, government advisory panels, breast cancer advocacy groups and cancer research organizations such as the National Cancer Institute, American Cancer Society, Breast Cancer Foundation, NHS (United Kingdom), and American Institute of Cancer Research urge older women to undergo regular (annual or biannual) screening to detect breast cancer early.
+Most medical organizations, government advisory panels, breast cancer advocacy groups and cancer research organizations such as the National Cancer Institute, American Cancer Society, Breast Cancer Foundation, NHS (United Kingdom), and American Institute of Cancer Research urge elderly to undergo regular screening to detect breast cancer early.

 According to the NCCN (National Comprehensive Cancer Network), which is an alliance of the most advanced cancer care centers, all women above the age of 40 should go for annual screenings (mammograms).